Vindicta-Team/Vindicta-Docs/docs/quick-start.md

 ### For Dedicated Server

 Vindicta is installed as a mod *only*, simply install and enable the mod (and its dependencies) and the mission will be available.
+Consult the dedicated server setup page for more information.

 ### For Local Hosting or Single Player